A Trust or Company Service Providers (TCSP) is any person whose business provides any of the following services:

 Where a barrister or solicitor incorporates a company to carry out TCSP activity then for anti-money laundering purposes, the company is authorised and monitored by the AMLCU.
 A memorandum of understanding has been agreed between the AMLCU of the Department of Justice and the Law Society to reflect this position.

 Credit or financial institution

 From 3rd March 2014 the Central Bank of Ireland became responsible for granting TCSP authorisation to TCSPs that are subsidiaries of credit or financial institutions.

 What you need to do:

-To carry out activities of a TCSP you must be authorised by the Minister for Justice and Equality when you are not monitored by another supervisory body.
+To carry out activities of a TCSP you must be authorised by the Minister for Justice when you are not monitored by another supervisory body.
 An authorisation to operate as a TCSP is valid for a period of 3 years from the date on which it was granted.
 To obtain authorisation or renew an existing authorisation you must complete and submit: